 ATTENTION FENNIMORE FOLKS!

-A friendly reminder that Worship Times have changed to 9:00 AM and 6:30 PM.
+A friendly reminder that Worship Times have will be changing on Sunday, September 8th!
+Worship will be going back to 8:00 AM, 10:30 AM, and 6:30 PM.
+See you there!

 Fennimore UMW News: